Satisfactory Academic Progress (SAP)

 When on Academic Notice for two consecutive semesters, a student will lose their federal and/or institutional merit financial aid eligibility.
 Students should follow the appeal procedures, as outlined in the notification, and submit to the Dean of Curriculum and Academic Engagement/Academic Affairs and request to be placed on Financial Aid Probation.

 Appeals should be completed as soon as possible, but no later than October 1st for the fall semester, March 1st for the spring semester.
-Please contact the Academic Affairs at (330) 263-2004 or via email at email@example.com with any questions.
+Please contact the Academic Affairs at (330) 263-2008 or via email at firstname.lastname@example.org with any questions.
+If the deadline is missed, students may appeal for a one-time extension.
+Any subsequent appeals must be submitted by the deadline.

 Financial Aid Probation